natsuhiko/rasqual/README.md

 	$RHOME/R --vanilla --quiet --args data/your.Y.txt data/your.K.txt < R/makeCovariates.R > log

 Note that, the result of PCA is always sensitive to few outliers (just one or two), which explain almost all variance in the data.
 Using those PCs as covariates hurts your QTL mapping result.
 We strongly recommend to spend some time to explore and clean up your data first.

+## Installation tips for CLAPACK

+You first need to get the latest library from http://www.netlib.org/clapack/.
+Then, compile it like

+	tar zxvf clapack.tgz
+	cd CLAPACK-3.2.1
+	mv make.inc.example make.inc
+	make

+When it has been done, you will find three archive files in the directory which needs to be either linked or renamed, such as

+	ln -s lapack_LINUX.a liblapack.a
+	ln -s tmglib_LINUX.a libtmglib.a
+	ln -s blas_LINUX.a libblas.a